SOZO FELLOWSHIP

 Q: I want to know more about the framework used in this program, “Artists & Producers as Entrepreneurs and Changemakers (APEC).”

-APEC is a framework designed by SOZO in response to the nonprofit industrial complex in the US, which has perpetuated funding inequities, power imbalances between institutions and artists, and prioritization of established art forms.
-Artists and creative producing entities running as small businesses from traditionally marginalized communities have been disproportionally impacted, making them particularly vulnerable and the process of developing and distributing new work often unsustainable, and their impact and wellbeing undermined.
+APEC is a framework designed by SOZO in response to the nonprofit industrial complex in the US, which has perpetuated funding and power imbalances between institutions and artists, and prioritization of established art forms.
+Artists and creative producing entities running as small businesses have been disproportionally impacted, making them particularly vulnerable and the process of developing and distributing new work often unsustainable, and their impact and wellbeing undermined.
 APEC centers diverse artists and creative producers working side by side to break down the cultural hegemony, build business resiliency and innovate a new economic paradigm for independent artists.
 APEC learning is anchored in a methodology called the Artist In(ter)dependence Matrix, developed by SOZO, to help artists map their journey towards self efficacy and resilience.

 Q: What does the honorarium cover?

 We recognize that artists require resources in order to take the time needed to develop new skills and build their creative enterprises, just as they would when creating new artistic works.
 For full participation and completion of the fellowship, an honorarium of $1,500 will be awarded to each fellow.
+With prior approval, honorarium will be prorated for missed sessions under special circumstances.

 Q. How are the Fellows selected?